xiaogit00/musingsblog/content/posts/Macro-Overview-Of-Dexs-Using-Dune-Analytics-2021.md

 Dune analytics allows you to query on chain data using SQL queries via its web app.
 Although execution time is a little slow due to the large data volume (~14s for a simple query, ~1min+ for more complex ones), it is still one of the most useful products for basic on chain analysis I've used so far.
 The prerequisite, though, is that you would need to know a bit of SQL.

 In this post, I'll be taking you through a simple exploration of Dex on-chain data to uncover some macro level insights.
 Specifically, I will answer the following questions:
-- What data is available in the dex.trades table?
-- What's the total number of tokens traded across all Dexs?
-- How many Dexs are there today?
+- What kinds of insights can we derive from the data on Dexs?
+- What kind of Macro level information can we get about Dex trading activities?
 - When is the first trade of each Dex?
-- What's the total number of transactions on each dex to date?
+- What's the total number of transactions on each Dex to date?
 - What's the % breakdown of the number of transaction per year across Dexs?
 - What's the average value of each transaction across Dexs?